 Obesity, diabetes, heart disease, cancer, stroke, lethargy and depression

-This article explores the reasons why ‘The Body’ is one of nine key learning priorities in the proposed MAC life-based learning programme for 5- to 11-year-olds.
+This article explores the reasons why ‘The Body’ is one of nine key learning priorities in the proposed MAC life-based learning programme for 5- to 11-year-old children.

 The importance of bodily health to life